Best Short Getaway In Malaysia For Couples

-Cameron Highlands has long been a favorite short weekend getaway for couples and families alike.
+Cameron Highlands has long been a favourite short weekend getaway for couples and families alike.

-Its proximity to several urban centers and its cool, refreshing climate has often been a reason for tourists to just come, chill and do absolutely nothing!
+Its proximity to several urban centres and its cool, refreshing climate has often been a reason for tourists to just come, chill and do absolutely nothing!

 But of course, if sipping tea and eating scones with strawberries and cream all day isn’t for you, here’s a list of activities you can look forward to while in the highlands.